How Israel democracy battle is challenging Biden ... and US Jews

 Why We Wrote ThisA story focused on

-U.S.-Israeli relations, it has long been said, reflect shared values as well as interests.
-Now the deep turmoil in Israel over legislation tied to its democracy shows signs it could affect both.
+U.S.-Israel relations, it has long been said, reflect shared values as well as interests.
+Now the deep turmoil in Israel over legislation that some fear weakens democracy shows signs of having an impact on both.

 For some, the current questioning of support is bound to have long-lasting impact.